ioana-dobre/portfolio/index.markdown

 The project focused on the relationship between migration and entrepreneurship.
 It was coordinated by university lecturer doctor Alin Croitoru of “Lucian Blaga” University of Sibiu.
 My job was to transcribe 18 interviews featuring migrants who returned home.

 **The sociological research project entitled “Communication and sense of belonging in an organization”** It was my own qualitative research as a graduate student.
-I transcribed 10 interviews which I took myself.
+As a part of the research process I took 10 interviews and I transcribed them.

 **An ethnological research project focused on traditions** It was an ethnological project funded by ASTRA National Museum Complex Sibiu which was focused on recording various traditions through interviews.
 I transcribed 10 interviews featuring people from various villages of the Sibiu county talking about the traditions in their residential areas.

-### Proofreader for Romanian language

-I proofread a sociological book entitled **"Reconfigurări ale spațiului public în România postsocialistă: atitudini sociale față de redenumirea străzilor și înlăturarea statuilor"**  written by Mihai Rusu and Alin Croitoru.

 ### Translator En - Ro